deshartman/mcp-status-callback/test/README.md

 # Or if you're already in the test directory
 node test.js
+# Or use the npm script
+npm run test:js
 ```

 This test uses async/await syntax for better readability and error handling.
 It will: